What are we campaigning for?

 Stonehenge is more than a stone monument.
 The whole Stonehenge landscape makes up a huge ancient complex that holds many secrets yet to be discovered.
 Far from ‘conserving and enhancing’ the WHS, as has been regularly claimed by the scheme promoters, the infrastructure would leave a far larger blot on the landscape than exists at present.

-The Planning Inspectors recommended against the proposal saying that the scheme would introduce “a greater physical change to the Stonehenge landscape than has occurred in its 6,000 years as a place of widely acknowledged human significance.”
-READ MORE >
+“a greater physical change to the Stonehenge landscape than has occurred in its 6,000 years as a place of widely acknowledged human significance.”
+Extract from the Examining Authority’s report #5.7.225

 Stonehenge is not just a landscape with a unique stone circle but a landscape packed with “not just hundreds but thousands, in fact millions of archaeological artefacts and other remains.”
 Only a limited amount will be recovered and recorded.
 And there is so much more to be discovered.
 The damage to the archaeological landscape caused by the road scheme would be permanent and irreversible.
 READ MORE >